10 Ways to Prepare for the Success of Your Yardshare Garden this Winter

 My name is Liz McLellan.
 I am, among other things the maker of hyperlocavore.com a free yard sharing community.
 I am also a very engaged citizen, a cultural creative, a social entrepreneur, a gardener, a foodie, an activist and a believer in a positive future which is completely dependent on us.

-I twitter mostly about yard sharing, neighborhood resilience and community building, gardening, civic engagement, the various futures we are facing and how to move towards a positive one.
-I also occasionally become very interested in particular events and may for a time use #hashtags to speak to specific people about such topics as: #iranelections, #madmen,#bsg,* #transition or #peakoil.
-In the evenings I can sometimes be found on Twitter socializing with people.
-Feel free to jump in.
-I like meeting new people!
+I tweet mostly about yard sharing, neighborhood resilience and community building, gardening, civic engagement, the various futures we are facing and how to move towards a positive one.
+I also occasionally become very interested in particular events and may for a time use #hashtags to speak to specific people about such topics as: #iranelections#transition #egypt or #peakoil.
+I believe we are all connected and because we live in a globalized economy all of it matters.
+In the evenings I can sometimes be found on Twitter socializing with people often tweeting about silly things like #madmen, #bsg,* or #dragrace.

 I hope that those interested in my main topics around green subjects, will humor me when I tweet about other topics.
 I will usually throttle back to my usual topics after a few days.